 Childhood and Teen Years

 When I was a kid I read a lot of books.
-You think that you know a kid who reads a lot, well, I was reading more than that.
-I could make a list of what I was reading, but that would make the entire entry, so I will just focus on one type of documents I was reading: medical encyclopaedias.
+You think that you know a kid who reads a lot ?
+Well, I was reading more than that.
+I could make a list of what I was reading, but that's an entry for another time.
+Here, I will just focus on one type of documents I was reading: medical encyclopaedias.

-By the age of 8 or 10, I had already absorbed quite a lot and in particular the following logic was quite clear in my mind.
-The people with destroyed livers, unclean lungs and rather indescribable life choices, all well documented, all had something in common: that of having consumed any or a mix of the following: alcohol, cigarettes and drugs.
-On the other hand the books had endless praise about the lack of consumption of those items.
-In my mind, you didn't need to be a genius to know what to do, and anybody not doing the right thing was retarded.
+By the age of 8 or 10, I had already absorbed quite a lot and, in particular, the following logic was quite clear in my mind: the people with destroyed livers, unclean lungs and rather indescribable life choices, all well documented, all had something in common: that of having consumed any, or a mix of, the following: alcohol, cigarettes and drugs.
+On the other hand the books had endless praise about the lack of consumption of those products.
+In my mind you didn't need to be a genius to know what to do, and anybody not doing the right thing was retarded.

-As I discovered many years later, in high school, retardation wasn't the reason why anybody would decided to consume those items.
-Where was that thing called "social pressure" that everybody seemed to suffer from, and that, thanks Einstein, I seemed to be immune from.
+As I discovered many years later, in high school, retardation wasn't the reason why anybody would decided to consume those products.
+Where was that thing called "social pressure" that everybody seemed to suffer from, but that, thanks Einstein, I seemed to be immune from.